 Note: This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

 Industry Canada ICES-003 Compliance Label: CAN ICES-3 (B)/NMB-3(B)

 Note: Testing is based on the use of supplied and recommended cable types.
 The use of other than shielded (screened) cable types may degrade EMC performance.

 This product meets the Essential Requirements of all relevant European directives and is eligible for CE marking.

 The CE Declaration of Conformity can be obtained from: www.shure.com/europe/compliance

 Phone: +49-7262-92 49 0

-iPad, iPhone, iPod, iPod classic, iPod nano, iPod touch, and Retina are trademarks of Apple Inc., registered in the U.S. and other countries. iPad Air and iPad mini are trademarks of Apple Inc. The trademark "iPhone" is used with a license from Aiphone K.K.
+Apple, iPad, iPhone, iPod and Lightning are trademarks of Apple Inc., registered in the U.S. and other countries. tvOS is a trademark of Apple Inc. The trademark “iPhone” is used in Japan with a license from Aiphone K.K.

 Mac and Lightning are registered trademarks of Apple Inc.